datawire/ambassador-docs/howtos/token-ratelimit.md

 import Alert from '@material-ui/lab/Alert';

-# Rate Limiting on Token Claims
+# Rate limiting on token claims

 <Alert severity="info">This guide applies to Ambassador Edge Stack, use of this guide on the Ambassador API Gateway is not recommended.</Alert>